Inside Loewe Fall/Winter 2026

 The ready-to-wear pieces introduced this season appear designed to complement that strength, expanding the wardrobe dimension of the brand while maintaining coherence with its accessories business.

-In this sense, the collection reflects a broader strategy: strengthening Loewe not only as an accessories powerhouse but also as a complete fashion wardrobe.
+The collection reflects a broader strategy — strengthening Loewe not only as an accessories powerhouse but also as a complete fashion wardrobe.
+This is the part Anderson’s Loewe arguably underdeveloped.
+Conceptual ambition produced cultural visibility but not always wardrobe coherence.
+McCollough and Hernandez seem to be addressing exactly that gap.

 Body Proportion Considerations